SecretDecks/Documentation/Contribute.md

    - 2 points ![Screenshot 2021-09-06 at 14 14 24](https://user-images.githubusercontent.com/80257662/132551320-789a1b82-2afc-44c3-925f-91307656ef42.png)
    - 3 points ![Screenshot 2021-09-06 at 14 14 30](https://user-images.githubusercontent.com/80257662/132551351-453697c6-98cf-49a5-8983-c6366330fbe2.png)
    - 4 points ![Screenshot 2021-09-06 at 14 14 38](https://user-images.githubusercontent.com/80257662/132551407-8ecc64b0-c9a5-450c-86a0-955c06c6f1f6.png)
-- activity in our GitHub repositories is tracked as well
+- activity in our GitHub repositories and the Arcana GitBook is tracked as well
 - SourceCred distributes the community currency Can-D
 - All core members fill out a monthly contribution survey to document and validate their input